vdjagilev/nmap2md/README.md

 |------|-------|---------|---------|
 | 22/tcp | open | *ssh* | OpenSSH 5.3p1 Debian 3ubuntu7 |
 | 80/tcp | open | *http* | Apache httpd 2.2.14 |

+## Updates/Modifications
+The following changes were made by initinfosec:

+* Change default header value (--hs) from 0 to 4, so that the IP header is present in table by default without args
+* Implement basic file checks and more friendly errors.
+Upon each error, a discrete message is displayed about the issue, and prints the usage info and exists.
+These checks include:
+	- Checking for existance of file
+	- Checking if filetype is XML
+	- Checking validity of XML file (catch-all exception for ET parse errors)

 ## Contributors